bttcprotocol/bttc-doc/docs/del-val.md

 * Illustration
     1. The delegator calls the withdrawRewards method of the validator's ValidatorShare contract to withdraw the reward.
 After the execution is successful, the reward immediately reaches the delegator's account.

-#### Cancel a vote
+#### Cancel votes

 * Contract method: `ValidatorShare:sellVoucher_new:(uint256, uint256)`
 * Parameters:
-    * uint256 claimAmount：claiming amount
+    * uint256 claimAmount：claiming amount; The total amount of BTT voted by the delegator for the validator, which can be obtained through the ValidatorShare:getTotalStake method.
-    * uint256 maximumSharesToBurn：acceptable maximum number of proxy token to burn
+    * uint256 maximumSharesToBurn：acceptable maximum number of share token to burn; the number of share token owned by the delegator can be obtained through the ValidatorShare:balanceOf method.
 * Illustration
     1. Cancellation vote can be done in multiple times, but the interval between each time is at least one checkpoint.
     2. After the vote is cancelled, the staked BTT needs to go through a lock-up period of 80 checkpoints before it can be withdrawn.